 The following badges will be awarded to students that prove their ability to apply core Historical Thinking Skills to a new project focus.
 Using these skills, students will demonstrate a sensitivity to subjectivity in both primary and secondary sources, the need to check different sources against each other, and the ability to use specific details from sources to support any conclusions that they reach about the historical moment they have studied.

 NOTE: Badges were created and distributed within an internal platform at ASP, which does not allow distribution beyond that platform.
-If you are interested in knowing more about how these were integrated into the project design and assessment and how that might be explored on other platforms you can contact Tom Neville: firstname.lastname@example.org or @nevilledc on twitter.
+If you are interested in knowing more about how these were created and integrated into the project design and assessment and how that might be explored on other platforms you can contact Tom Neville: email@example.com.